 Low Level Laser Therapy using Erchonia PL Touch

-LLLT does what stretching, massage, needing, dry needling, guasha (scraping) try to do.
-I’m not trying to put down other therapys.
-It’s just that none of the therapies just mentioned free up your mitochondria to make energy.
-No Energy–> Poor Cellular function–> All kinds of bad things happen.
+LLLT does what stretching, massage, dry needling, guasha (scraping) try to do.
+I’m not trying to put down other therapy’s.
+It’s just that none of these free up your cells mitochondria to make energy.
+No Energy–> Poor Cellular function–> Dysfunction.

 Does LLLT work through clothing?
 Yes it does because the photons emitted from the laser are so small they go through the clothing.
 However, when possible I prefer to have the treatment area more exposed.